 Forstall fortified power as one of Apple’s best-known innovators while creating iOS.
 He was one of Apple’s most prolific inventors, with his name on 166 pending patent applications, more than anyone else’s at Apple.

-But he had a serious problem brewing, because when you take credit for work, you need to be ready to take the blame when something doesn't work right.
-But, that wasn't how he worked.
+His patents are for products at the core of iOS.
+Gill noted that just by reading over the patents, it’s clear he had a hand in everything Apple did in mobile over the years.
+But he had a serious problem brewing, because when you take credit for work, you need to be ready to take the blame when something doesn’t work right.
+But, that wasn’t how he worked.

 Playing the Game

 Forstall’s problem was never his talent.
 In fact, his talent is likely what kept him working for the past 15 years.